BYE LAWS OF OCCUPATIONAL SCIENCE EUROPE

 SECTION 3.
 OBJECTIVES

-Occupational Science Europe is a network that supports the development of knowledge and understanding of occupation and its potential benefits to all peoples.
+Occupational Science Europe is an association that supports the development of knowledge and understanding of occupation and its potential benefits to all.
 It works to:

 - Promote the discipline of occupational science throughout Europe